Fourier Neural Operators Explained: A Practical Perspective: Scientific Computing Background

-\emph{Zero-padding in the frequency domain} therefore adds no new information but simply refines the sampling of the function with the same frequency content.
+Zero-padding in the frequency domain therefore adds no new information but simply refines the sampling of the function with the same frequency content.
 This approach is widely used for smooth upsampling in spectral methods and FNOs, where increasing resolution corresponds to evaluating the learned spectral representation on a finer grid.
-This interpretation highlights the direct connection between resolution and frequency content: refining the grid improves spatial detail without introducing higher-frequencies which would create spurious high-frequency artifacts not present in the true signal.